What to know before taking one this quick but expensive option.

 Though reputable payroll loan lenders do exist, the industry as a whole is known for harboring seedy providers.
 Watch out for deceptive lenders and loan scams.

-To protect yourself, thoroughly Google lenders and read their reviews.
+To protect yourself, thoroughly vet lenders and read customer reviews on reputable sites like the Better Business Bureau (BBB) or Trustpilot.
 If you’re considering an online lender, contact them for their physical address — any legitimate lender will readily give you details about themselves.

 Compare interest rates among multiple lenders — a seemingly attractive rate might be beaten by a wide margin elsewhere.

-Interest rates are often expressed in APR (annual percentage rate), but some lenders express their rates as monthly percentages.
+Lenders often include an APR (annual percentage rate) which takes yearly interest charges and fees into account.
+However, some lenders express their rates as monthly percentages.
 Remember that if a loan’s monthly interest rate is 20%, its annual rate is 240% (or 20% times 12).

 Before taking out any loan, read the lender’s terms and conditions thoroughly.
 Be sure that you understand every fee you’re asked to pay, and ask for clarification if you don’t.